Trung0246/ComfyUI-0246/README.md

 Recursively display structural data information, especially useful when dealing with `Highway`, `Junction` and `JunctionBatch`.

 - `basic`: minimally shows as little as possible.
 - `more`: show everything from `basic` but also shows the content.
-Does not expand if it meet a object.
+Does not expand if it meet a non-iterable object.
 - `full`: show everything as much as possible.
 - `json`: attempt to convert the input to json and display it.
 Will fail if the data cannot be converted.
 </details>